Deal May End Partial Shutdown, But Servicemember Pay Remains Unprotected

 USCGC Polar Star (WAGB-10) crew members take part in Operation Deep Freeze 2026 in the Ross Sea on Feb.
 21. (Photo by Petty Officer 2nd Class Christopher Bokum/Coast Guard)

-While active duty Coast Guard members were set to receive end-of-month paychecks, their future pay remains very much uncertain.
+While active duty Coast Guard members received end-of-month paychecks, their future pay remains uncertain until the proposed funding deal takes full effect.
 MOAA supports legislation that would ensure servicemembers are paid during full or partial federal shutdowns; the Shutdown Fairness Act (S. 3168/H.R.
 7137) is part of our annual spring Advocacy in Action campaign.

 [TAKE ACTION: Ask Your Lawmakers to Protect Servicemember Pay During a Shutdown]